 Parallel execution frameworks like Dryad and Hadoop work optimally when the work is equally partitioned among the tasks.
 Depending on the scheduling strategy of the framework, blocks with different execution times can have an adverse effect on the performance of the applications, unless proper load balancing measures have been taken in the task partitioning steps.
 For an example, in Dryad vertices are scheduled at the node level, making it possible for a node to have blocks with varying execution times.
-In this case if a single block inside a vertex takes a larger amount of time than other blocks to execute, then the whole node have to wait till the large task completes, which utilizes only a fraction of the node resources.
+In this case if a single block inside a vertex takes a longer amount of time than other blocks to execute, then the entire node must wait until the large task completes, which utilizes only a fraction of the node resources.